JulieMontoya/BCP_design/stream_of_consciousness.md

 Need to rewrite the `testpt` subroutine.
 Instead of using zero-page variables bxb and ptb, use X and Y as independent index registers into the page A workspace.
 This frees up two zero-page variables to use for routing functionality.

+### Routes

+`rtb` is a zero-page pointer to the routes table, which holds the fixed-length portion of each route record.
+`wpb` (formerly `rdb` for route data base) is a zero-page pointer to the route waypoints table, which stores the waypoints along each route.

+If we assume only the _first_ waypoint along a route will ever be a pointer to a waypoint along another route (which makes sense; this functionality would most often be used for branching off an existing route without redrawing all the way to a component pad),  this will make things easier if / when we edit the route to which it refers.
+If the vertex is simply moved without rippng up the route, then this will be handled transparently.
+If we change the length of a route, or replace it with a new one, then all references to it will need to be updated, or the waypoints changed to X,Y pairs.

+### Drawing Thick Lines

+To represent tracks wider than a single pixel on screen, we need to implement a routine for drawimg a thick line between two points.

+### Command Language

+Ideas for a command language.

+`M <des'r>` -- move a part around the screen.  (line 3800)

+`W <des'r> <pin #>` -- start wiring from a component pin.  (line 14200)

+`V <X offset> <Y offset>` -- move viewport.

+We need to modify the `parse_num` subroutine to be able to handle negative numbers.
+Allow - as first digit, set a flag if seen, and twos-complement the number after the last digit if the negative flag was set.